OhStreet/WCF-Library-Record-System/README.md

 The service manages an in-memory collection of books.
 Each book has an ID, title, author, ISBN, and availability status.
 The console client provides a menu-driven interface for calling the service operations and handling service errors.

-Screenshot suggestions to add later:

-* WCF service page running in the browser
-* Console client menu
-* Example of adding a book and listing all books
-* Example of checking out or returning a book
-* Visual Studio service reference / connected service view

 ## Tech Stack

 * C#